If you've ever felt the frustration of managing multiple online accounts, whether…

 But don’t get it twisted.
 I’m not implying that you copy and paste all the elements at once.

-Assisted Magento to Shopify Migration
+Assisted with Magento to Shopify Migration

-And for that reason, every part gets tracked, and as soon as each team member meets assigned operation, the resultant Shopify goes live.
+And for that reason, every part gets tracked, and as soon as each team member meets the assigned operation, the resultant Shopify goes live.

 Automatic Magento to Shopify Migration